-- Campus receives an allocation from the total College furniture and equipment budget. - Org managers submit itemized list(s) of requested items. - All capital requests must be forwarded to the Business Manager after Dean signs off on them. - Business Manager collates the requests and presents them to the Campus Planning and Budget Council. - Council approves or denies funding. - If the vote is yes, the request is funded through the Business Manager - If the vote is no, the org manager can appeal the decision at the next Campus Planning & Budget Council Meeting.
+- Campus receives an allocation from the total College furniture and equipment budget. - Org managers submit itemized list(s) of requested items. - All furniture and equipment requests must be forwarded to the Business Manager after Dean signs off on them. - Business Manager collates the requests and presents them to the Campus Planning and Budget Council. - Council approves or denies funding. - If the vote is yes for non-capital items, the request is funded through the Business Manager.
+If the vote is yes for Capital Items (equipment over \$5000), the request goes forward to the College Equipment Task Force. - If the vote is no, the org manager can appeal the decision at the next Campus Planning & Budget Council Meeting.